tpbnick/docs/docs/py-dictionaries.md

 # Show how many aliens have been created.
 print(f"Total number of aliens: {len(aliens)}")
 ```
 This example befins with an empty list to hold all of the aliens that will created.
-At line 5 `range()` returns a series of numbers, which just tells Python how many times we want the loop to repeat.
+At line 5 `#!py range()` returns a series of numbers, which just tells Python how many times we want the loop to repeat.
 Each time the loop runs we create a new alien (line 6) and then append each new alien to the list `aliens` (line 7).
 On line 10 we us a slice to print the first five aliens, and then on line 15 we print the length of the list to prove we've actually generated the full fleet of 30 aliens:
 ```
 {'color': 'green', 'points': 5, 'speed': 'slow'}
 {'color': 'green', 'points': 5, 'speed': 'slow'}